kkmzero/isampp/README.md

 # Library

 Every ISAMPP include file starts with prefix *'i_'*.
 Please keep in mind that ISAMPP may not be the only set of include files using this prefix.
+Extended manual can be found in [docs](docs/manual.md) folder.

 *bodyparts* - List of available player/npc body parts</br>
 *boneids* - List of player bone identifiers</br>